Gathering for Pachamanca in Peru

 After the food tour, head back to Barranco and have an afternoon coffee at Ciclos Cafe while touring the second floor which houses their “chocolate library” (a great place to stock up on chocolate gifts!).
 If you’re craving a sweet treat, head to the ice cream shop next to Ciclos, Helado de Lima, choose your favorite flavor, and then walk off the calories by exploring the artsy neighborhood on your own.

 For dinner, settle in for a multi-course, multi-hour tasting menu at one of Lima’s many gourmet restaurants and prepare to have your foodie dreams come true.
 Three of San Pellegrino’s World’s 50 Best Restaurants are in Lima - Central (#2), Maido, (#11), and Mayta (#32) - and as you can imagine, reservations are highly coveted, so make sure you book yours well in advance (preferably as soon as they become available).
-You can read our review of Central and Maido here.
+You can read more about the best restaurants in Lima.
 Spoiler alert: Maido has stolen our heart.

 Travel with us around the world on one of our multi-day small group food tours.
 Check out our itineraries to Italy, Japan, Peru, and more!
 Join us as we visit tea farms in Japan, sip on limoncello in Italy, and savor ceviche in Peru.